Histamine and hay fever

 Causes

-Other DAO blockers are:
+Other DAO blockers include:

 - Coffee